LemonPi/lemonpi.github.io/projects/portfolio/portfolio.md

 <p>Visual and interactive flowchart for my process page</p>
 </div>

 The interactive flowchart took a little more work than it appears because I wanted to keep it clean from JavaScript.
+Unfortunately I had to resort to JS to make it **work on mobile devices**; will seek lighter alternatives in the future.

 Check the page history to see when these features were added!
 <a name="gains"> </a>